uptonking/d3react/README.md

 # d3react
-reusable chart components built with d3 & react
+reusable chart components built with d3 & react.
 borrowed some code and ideas from [codesuki/react-d3-components](https://github.com/codesuki/react-d3-components) and [recharts/recharts](https://github.com/recharts/recharts).

  :warning: d3react is still under development, not stable enough to be used yet.

 ## overview
 d3react is an **interactive** chart library built with [D3](http://d3js.org) and [React](https://facebook.github.io/react/).
 The main purpose of this library is to make developers and users happy when writing charts in React.
 Main principles of d3react are: